davidkel/davidkel.github.io/docs/Windows/Intro.md

 PeerAdmin@fabric-network.card
 ```

-9. It also provides you will a connection profile and the credentials for the peer and channel administrator (this fabric setup makes them both the same identity).
+9. It also provides you with a connection profile and the credentials for the peer and channel administrator (this fabric setup makes them both the same identity).
 If you wish to build the card yourself, you will find the connection profile in the your `fabric-network` directory called `fabric-network-connection.json` and the sub-directory `admin` has the credentials for Admin@org1.example.com identity copied there for easy access.

 #### Available commands
 There are some useful commands when using `vagrant`.
 You can also use the commands available in composer tools (to an extent).
 Make sure you always run these commands from your `fabric-network` directory.